 - Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by unexpected individuals, those journals which were unbalanced, those posted to seldom used accounts, and unusual entries posted to cash or revenue accounts. - Assessing significant accounting estimates for bias.
+These included those posted by unexpected individuals and unusual entries posted to cash or revenue accounts. - Assessing significant accounting estimates for bias.